aestasit/gramazon/README.md

 - Create a topic branch: `git checkout -b my_fix`

-- Make sure you add tests for your changes and that they all pass with ‘rake test’
+- Make sure you add tests for your changes and that they all pass with ‘gradle test’

 - Commit your changes, one change/fix per commit